koubadomik/masterthesis/README.md

       - Ask Thorsten to try to explain some patterns and domain specific subjects
       - Důležité: predikce signatures a jejich vysvětlení, feedback od Thosrten k vysvětlitelnosti, jestli to jako souhlasí s realitou
     - Coclusion could be also that wa are able to find another features not directly connected to original ones which are also used by signature implementation
+  - Cobclusions here could be
+    - Time to explain, Explanation size for different types of signatures, input size (Pevny is addressing those)
+    - again refer to Pevny work
+    - hopefully discussion on if the parts contains something significant according to type of signature and so on, of we can find something else than only the deterministic base which the signatue implementation is checking
 - Evaluation and discussion
   - GOAL - Evaluate the results of the experiment. ("Vyhodnoťte", ne "ověřte"!!)